balena-io/pinejs/docs/Projects.md

 ## Setting Up A Project

-1. Check out (or update your copy of) `rulemotion-canvas/master` (all paths used below will be relative to this working directory unless otherwise specified)
+1. Check out (or update your copy of) `pinejs/master` (all paths used below will be relative to this working directory unless otherwise specified)
-2. Run `bower install` in the root of root rulemotion-canvas.
+2. Run `bower install` in the root of pinejs.
-3. Run `npm install` in the root of root rulemotion-canvas.
+3. Run `npm install` in the root of pinejs.
 4. Navigate to `src/server/build`
 5. Run `r.js -o server.build.js` on Linux/Mac OSX or `r.js.cmd -o server.build.js` on Windows.
-6. Copy the `src/server/build/platform.js` file that was just created into your project's folder/repository.
+6. Copy the `src/server/build/pine.js` file that was just created into your project's folder/repository.
 7. Copy the `package.json` file into your project's folder/repository.
 8. Run `npm install` in your project's folder/repository.
 9. [Configure your project](#configuring-a-project)
-10. Run `node platform.js` (This will create the schema including users)
+10. Run `node pine.js` (This will create the schema including users)
 11. Set up a guest user (see [Users documentation](./Users.md)).
-12. Re-run `node platform.js`.
+12. Re-run `node pine.js`.

-## Updating the platform
+## Updating pinejs
-Follow steps 1-5 of [Setting Up A Project](#setting-up-a-project) and then run `node platform.js`
+Follow steps 1-5 of [Setting Up A Project](#setting-up-a-project) and then run `node pine.js`

 ## Configuring A Project
 ### config.json
-This file should be located alongside your `platform.js` file, and follow the specification below (with comments removed)
+This file should be located alongside your `pine.js` file, and follow the specification below (with comments removed)
 ```javascript
 {
 	"models": [{